 Article Courtesy of Sandra Seney, Director of Development & Marketing at MHCGM

 The Mental Health Center of Greater Manchester (MHCGM) opened a new integrated care program, ProHealth NH, which brings physical health services into the community mental health center.
-The new clinic will offer unique wellness services for young people (ages 16-35) who may be experiencing challenges with mental illness.
+The new clinic will offer unique wellness services for young people (ages 16 and up) who may be experiencing challenges with mental illness.
 In 2018, a $10 million U.S. Department of Health And Human Services grant was awarded to the State of New Hampshire to implement ProHealth in 3 communities across the state, with Manchester being one of those communities.

 The goal of ProHealth NH is to integrate primary care medical services, such as screening, detection, and treatment of physical health conditions within mental health agencies, in order to provide both physical and mental healthcare services in one location, rather than in isolation.
 The Mental Health Center of Greater Manchester has partnered with the City of Manchester’s largest Federally Qualified Health Center, Amoskeag Health, formerly known as Manchester Community Health Center (MCHC).
 The clinic is located on the first floor of 1555 Elm Street in downtown Manchester, NH.